 The KECC Leather is one of our favorite Macbook Pro cases.
-It easily snaps into place in a matter of seconds but stays put once it's attached.
-When it comes time to take the case off it is one of the easiest to remove.
+It easily snaps into place in a matter of seconds and stays put once it's attached.
+It is also one of the easiest to remove if you need to do that for some periodic cleaning.
 This particular line of KECC cases includes a top shell case wrapped in premium Italian pebble leather which is available in several shades, each with a sleek Apple logo cutout.
-The bottom half of the case includes slotted vents for maximum cooling and rubber feet to keep your MacBook from sliding around on slick surfaces.
+The bottom half of the case includes slotted vents for maximum cooling and rubber feet to keep your MacBook from sliding around on low-friction surfaces.
 This case is simple, easy to use, affordable, and stylish.

 The KECC Leather is not without its flaws.
-Adding 258 grams of weight and 4.5 mm to the total thickness of a laptop that is designed to be as light and slim as possible is not ideal.
-This case kit is also devoid of any additional accessories such as a keyboard cover, screen protector, or touchpad protector.
+It adds 258 grams of weight and 4.5 mm to the total thickness of a laptop that is designed to be as light and slim as possible.
+This case kit also lacks any additional accessories such as a keyboard cover, screen protector, or touchpad protector.

-If you're looking for a burly MacBook Pro case that offers protection from potential drops or impacts, the Urban Armor Gear is a fantastic choice.
+If you're looking for a burly MacBook Pro case that offers protection from potential drops and sudden impacts, the Urban Armor Gear is a fantastic choice.
 This product meets military drop-test standards in accordance with MIL STD 810G 516.6, meaning that it can be dropped from a height of 4 feet onto hard surfaces without the laptop sustaining any damage.
-This case also has a rubber tactile grip for instances in which hands or gloves are slippery, and the front rubberized bumper corners clip the case shut when the laptop is not in use.
+The front rubberized bumper corners clip the case shut when the laptop is not in use and it also has a rubber tactile grip for instances in which hands or gloves are slippery.

 The main downside to this case is its massive size.
-Although it is constructed from light materials, your laptop is going to take up quite a bit more space with the Urban Armor Gear installed.
-Also, it's a bit on the expensive side compared to most of the products in our review.
+Although it is constructed from lightweight materials, your laptop is going to take up quite a bit more space with the Urban Armor Gear installed.
+Also, it's comparatively expensive compared to most of the products in our review.
 This case is far from the easiest to use — be prepared to spend an extra minute or two installing and removing this model.

 The i-Blason is the least expensive rugged-style MacBook Pro case that we've gotten our hands on.
-Although it doesn't offer any official impact ratings, it is easy to see that the thick shock-absorbing corners and the hexagonal honeycomb pattern on the interior can take a beating.
 We love how easy this case is to install and remove compared to other ruggedized versions.
+Although it doesn't offer any official impact ratings, the thick shock-absorbing corners and the hexagonal honeycomb pattern on the interior can take a beating.

-One problem that we noticed with the i-Blason is that the anti-scratch protectors don't allow for much ventilation, should you choose to leave them attached.
+One problem that we noticed with the i-Blason is that the anti-scratch protectors, should you choose to leave them attached, don't allow for much ventilation.
 Regrettably, this model adds nearly a centimeter of thickness to a MacBook Pro which detracts from the sleek design that Apple has worked so hard to create.

-If your goal in purchasing a MacBook case is to protect your laptop from scratches both when it is in use as well as when it is closed, the AKIT is the way to go.
+the AKIT is the way to go if your goal in purchasing a MacBook case is to protect your laptop from scratches both when it is in use as well as when it is closed.
 This model comes in a clear version as well as a variety of colors so you can choose the style that suits you best.
-Our favorite part about this model is the included added protective accessories — the AKIT includes a screen protector, a keyboard cover, a screen wipe, and a touchpad protector.
+Our favorite part about it is the included added protective accessories — the AKIT includes a screen protector, a keyboard cover, a screen wipe, and a touchpad protector.

 Although the case will protect your MacBook Pro from scratches, the case itself is made of a very delicate plastic that easily scratches.
 The plastic is very flimsy, which doesn't instill much confidence as far as drop or impact protection goes.

-The Fintie Leather transforms a MacBook Pro into a dapper accessory that would look at home in the most opulent of office settings.
-If style and class is the goal, this is the case for you.
+If style and class is the goal, then the Fintie Leather is the case for you.
+It transforms a MacBook Pro into a dapper accessory that would look at home in the most opulent of office settings.
 Despite its thick construction, the Fintie Leather has vented slots on the lower cover plate for optimal cooling.

 One problem we noticed with the Case Star is that the bottom shell cover is so easy to install that it can get popped loose with minimal force, and sometimes it falls off.
 We also found the top shell of this product to be especially slick, so keep a good grip on your laptop if you decide to go with this model.

 If you're looking for a bare-bones clear case for your MacBook Pro, the MOSISO might be the right choice.
-It snaps on in seconds, it barely alters the look of your laptop, and at a mere 212 grams, it is one of the lightest models that we've tested.
+It snaps on in seconds, barely alters the look of your laptop, and at a mere 212 grams, it is one of the lightest models that we tested.

 We were a bit disappointed that the MOSISO only includes a screen protector and a wipe.
 The AKIT, which is a very similar product, comes with a screen protector, a keyboard cover, a touchpad protector, and a screen wipe for the same price.

 If you don't have any interest in being flashy, or don't want to flaunt your fancy new laptop around, the Kuzy is a good choice.
-This black on black MacBook Pro case is a no-brainer to install and remove, and it's paper-thin.
 Not only does the Kuzy have a slim profile, it's also very light.
+This MacBook Pro case is a no-brainer to install and remove, and it's paper-thin.

 We noticed that the top shell case of this model easily gets smudged with fingerprints and is prone to light scratching.
 While the top case does a good job of protecting your laptop and keeping it clean, be prepared to spend a little extra time wiping and buffing the case if you purchase this model.